Jhajitu200/PDF-read-service/README.md

 # PDF-read-service
-this repo is to power a app to read the pdf successfully
+this repo is to power an app to read the pdf successfully